Harena Now is my response to the environmental sand crisis.

 My work sat under the theme of Who is Responsible.

-In this work, I used the cyanotype process and old black and white photographic paper to create the images.
-All original images were scanned and simply auto-toned in Photoshop to provide representation of the impact human ‘interference’ can have on nature.
-Are they better?
-Perhaps for some aesthetically they will be, but their purpose was to highlight how human interference for its own ends can drastically influence the natural world and its cycles.
+In this work, I used the cyanotype process and old black and white photographic paper to create the images, with some original images manipulated in Photoshop to represent the impact human ‘interference’ can have on nature.
+Does this interference make the images better?
+Perhaps for some aesthetically they will be, but their purpose is to highlight how human influence for its own ends can drastically change the natural world and its cycles.

 An exhibition of my work took place at Hayle Heritage Centre.

 In recent years, residents in Hayle fought to stop sand dredging on their local beaches as it was destroying the coastal environments.